mention-me/memcached-bundle/README.md

 php app/console memcached:clear [cluster] # If cluster is specified, might not clear all the keys for the cluster.
 Uses http://www.php.net/manual/en/memcached.getallkeys.php

 php app/console memcached:statistics cluster

-php app/console memcached:initialize:keymap cluster (required if using the keymap)

 ```

 ### Need Help?